ASSASSINATION

 Unsurprisingly

-the Europeans have expressed their belief that Israel poses the greatest danger to
+the Europeans have expressed their belief that Israel US North Korea Iran Iraq Afghanistan Pakistan Israel Europe

 deteriorates once again to dark sections of its past”.
 Emotional blackmail has